 - whose owner is entitled to possession of the hereditament (inheritance) in his capacity as liquidator by virtue of an order made under section 112 or section 145 of the Insolvency Act 1986.

-To apply for this relief you must contact the Business Rates team as soon as the property becomes unoccupied.
+View information on how to contact the Business Rates team to apply for this relief as soon as the property becomes unoccupied.
 An inspection of the premises is usually made by the Council to confirm the circumstances.

 Last updated: 23/03/2021 10:55